oshaughnessy/sierramountainll/_pages/softball.md

 - Only 1 extra base on an overthrow
 - No stealing
 - Parent or coach as umpire
-- Defensive coaches are allowed on the field during game play to instruct their players
+- Defensive coaches are allowed and encouraged to be on the field during game play to instruct their players
+- 5 and 6-year-old players may use a tee at the coach's discretion

 ### 8U/Player Pitch/Minors AA
 {: .softball}